Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Markov chain model of the clock recovery circuit

-For example, when $T_{n-1}=\cA$, the source can be in either state $S_2$ or $S_5$ (refer Figure~\ref{fig:ch6:twobit_fsm}), and the next cycle will either not have a data transition, or have a data transition at position $\cB$.
+For example, when $T_{n-1}=\cA$, the source can be in either state $S_2$ or $S_5$ (refer Fig.~\ref{fig:ch6:twobit_fsm}) and the next cycle will either not have a data transition or have a data transition at position $\cB$.
 When the initial clock is in the sub-window $\cW_{\cB-\cC}$, a data transition at $\cB$ results in a clock shift to the right by 1$\delta$.
 Thus, the transitions from state at $T_{n-1}=\cA$ are either to state $\cX^{(1)}$ at the same clock position or to state $T_{n-1}=\cB$ of the next clock position to the right.
-Similarly, by analyzing the FSM in Figure~\ref{fig:ch6:twobit_fsm}, the rest of the state transitions can be determined.
-In Figure\ref{fig:ch6:markov-m2}, the transitions are shown for only one clock position for brevity, for the clock positions in the sub-window $\cW_{\cB-\cC}$.
-All the state transitions have a probability of 0.5 when the data source outputs 0 and 1 with equal probability.
+Extending the analysis to the rest of the FSM in Fig.~\ref{fig:ch6:twobit_fsm}, the rest of the state transitions can be determined.
+In Fig.~\ref{fig:ch6:markov-m2}, the transitions are shown for only one clock position for brevity, in particular, for the clock positions in the sub-window $\cW_{\cB-\cC}$.
+Note that all the state transitions have a probability of 0.5 when the data source outputs 0 and 1 with equal probability.

-Similar to the 1 bit ISI case, the mean time to absorption for the 2 bit ISI case was determined using a Markov chain model.
+Similar to the 1 bit ISI case, the mean time to absorption for the 2 bit ISI case was determined using the Markov chain model.
 Also, behavioural simulations were performed.
-For the eye diagram shown in Figure~\ref{fig:ch6:high_isi}, the window size is about 30\% of the clock period.
-Here, $\cW_{\cA-\cB}\sim 8\%$, $\cW_{\cB-\cC}\sim 15 \%$, and $\cW_{\cC-\cD}\sim 7 \%$.
-Accordingly, the Markov chain was constructed and analyzed using a linear equation solver.
+For the eye diagram shown in Fig.~\ref{fig:ch6:high_isi}, the window size is about 30\% of the clock period.
+Here $\cW_{\cA-\cB}\sim 8\%$, $\cW_{\cB-\cC}\sim 15 \%$, and $\cW_{\cC-\cD}\sim 7 \%$.
 The mean time to absorption for each clock position was taken as the average of the mean times to absorption from each of the six states in the Markov chain that correspond to that position.
 For the behavioural simulations, a 20 section RC interconnect was used with a VerilogA behavioural description of the clock retiming circuit.
 In order to reduce the simulation time and the required sample size, a step size of 3.5$\tau$ was used for this analysis.
-The combined plots of the mean time to absorption for 2 bit ISI case obtained from behavioural simulations and Markov chain model predictions are shown in Figure~\ref{fig:ch6:model-mean-abs-2b}.
+The combined plots of the mean time to absorption for 2 bit ISI case obtained from behavioural simulations and Markov chain model predictions are shown in Fig.~\ref{fig:ch6:model-mean-abs-2b}.